 So how do we do become more influential by mimicking others?

 Imagine you’re stuck in the throes of a tense housing negotiation.

-You’ve been searching for months and you finally found a place you like.
-It’s got a great yard, more than enough space, and a nice open layout that fits your life perfectly.
+You’ve been searching for months, and you finally found a place you like.
+It’s got a great yard, more than enough space, and a beautiful open layout that fits your life perfectly.

 The only challenge is the seller.

 They’re asking way more than you think the house is worth.

 You offered a number you thought was fair, they countered with a different amount, and even after a few rounds of back and forth, you’re still far from reaching a deal.

 Trust is a vital part of any negotiation.

 Sure, there are specific numbers each side is trying to reach, but rather than fighting over their slice, good negotiators know how to increase the size of the pie.

 Not just focusing on price, but finding other dimensions where value can be created.